Surv-Lukmon/Spatio-Temporal-Analysis-of-Armed-Clash-Events-and-Fatalities-in-Nigeria/README.md

 5. Locations and proportions of the overtaken & regained territories over 9 years.

 ## Requirements
 Because of data policy, I am not permitted to share or redistribute the data.
+I requested the data for the 2024 GIS Certification Institute Map Contest.
 So, I did not include the data in this repository.
-However, a code snippet is included in the notebook that can fetch the data using the API.
+However, a code snippet is included in the notebook that can fetch the data using the ACLED API.

 First, to have access to the ACLED data and the API, it is required to create an account, preferably with an institution or organization email address.
 You can register [here](https://developer.acleddata.com/).
 A unique API key would allocated to your account.
 The ACLED API guide can be found [here](https://acleddata.com/knowledge-base/acled-access-guide/).
 The list of packages used for these analyses is in the "requirements.txt" file, which can be installed using the conda: